The Converse of the Real Orthogonal Holant Theorem: Introduction

 However, Man\v{c}inska and Roberson and Cai and Young's proofs of their ensuing counting indistinguishability theorems use the \emph{orbits} and/or \emph{orbitals} of the action of the symmetric or quantum symmetric group on the domain set $[q]$, which do not exist for $O(q)$.
 Instead, we apply a novel method: induction on the domain size $q$.
-We show in \autoref{lem:induction} that, if $\fc$ and $\gc$ contain a binary signature represented by a nontrivial (i.e., not a multiple of $I$) diagonal matrix, then we can separate $[q]$ into smaller subdomains and apply induction to obtain successive orthogonal transformations between the restrictions of $\fc$ and $\gc$ to each subdomain, producing a full orthogonal transformation from $\fc$ to $\gc$.
+We show in \autoref{lem:induction} that, if $\fc$ and $\gc$ contain a binary signature represented by a nontrivial (i.e., not a multiple of $I$) diagonal matrix, then we can separate $[q]$ into smaller subdomains and inductively transform the restrictions of $\fc$ and $\gc$ to each subdomain, producing a full transformation from $\fc$ to $\gc$.
 Using \autoref{thm:intertwiner_gadget}, we show that there is some nonzero matrix $D$ intertwining $\fc$ and $\gc$.
 Exploiting the power of diagonalization afforded by orthogonal transformations, we may assume this $D$ is diagonal.
 Either $D = \pm I$, giving a trivial orthogonal transformation between $\fc$ and $\gc$, or $D$ is not a multiple of $I$, in which case we use the fact that $D$ intertwines $\fc$ and $\gc$ to add $D$ to both $\fc$ and $\gc$ while preserving their Holant-indistinguishability, then apply induction.

 In \autoref{sec:corollaries}, we show that \autoref{thm:result} encompasses a wide range of existing counting indistinguishability theorems, and yields some novel variations of these theorems.
 We also prove our combinatiorial characterization of odeco signature sets.

-Finally, in \autoref{sec:variations}, we discuss two possible variations of \autoref{thm:result}.
-First for complex-valued signatures, and second for an extension of the results of Man\v{c}inska and Roberson \cite{planar} and Cai and Young \cite{cai_planar_2023} to planar-Holant-indistinguishability and quantum orthogonal transformations.
+Finally, in \autoref{sec:variations}, we conjecture a variation of \autoref{thm:result} extending the results of Man\v{c}inska and Roberson \cite{planar} and Cai and Young \cite{cai_planar_2023} to planar-Holant-indistinguishability and quantum orthogonal transformations.